 If you’ve ever traveled through the Pacific Northwest, you’ve seen Mount Rainier.
 At 14,411’, the peak dominates the Seattle skyline, and it’s no coincidence that more than 10,000 people try to climb Rainer’s glaciated slopes each year.
 If you’re thinking of making a summit bid, keep these tips in mind.

-If you’re climbing with one of guide services that operate on Mount Rainier, book early: most summit climbs fill 10–12 months out.
-If you’re organizing your own trip, set dates with your partners and reserve climbing permits with the National Park Service.
-On busy weekends, the demand is so high that some climbers get turned away.
+If you’re climbing with one of the guide services that operate on Mount Rainier, book early: most summit climbs fill 10–12 months out.
+Set dates with your partners and reserve climbing permits with the National Park Service.
+Demand is so high that some climbers get turned away on busy weekends.

 Get in Shape

 Put simply: you’ll want to be in the best shape of your life.
 Training for mountaineering can be challenging if you work a 9‑to‑5, but be creative.
 Work on strength and balance at the gym, go for long hikes on weekends and commit to moving your body consistently.
 Embrace the challenge: the stronger you feel, the safer and more the enjoyable your climb will be.

 It might sound simple, but consider this: on an average 12-to-18 hour summit day, you’ll need to consume several hundred calories per hour.
 There’s nothing wrong with nutrition bars and energy gels, but chances are good that you won’t feel great if highly processed foods are your body’s only source of fuel.
 Plus, it’s very natural to lose your appetite at altitude.
 On long training hikes, figure out what kinds of food you can stomach on hour 8.